 What can I do to keep myself safe or prevent sexual assault from happening to me?

-What kinds of educational programs promoting the awareness of rape, acquaintance rape and other forcible and non-forcible sex offenses are offered on campus?
+What kinds of educational programs promoting the awareness of rape and other forcible and non-forcible sex offenses are offered on campus?

 How do I get involved?

-Contact Gaither Terrell in the Counseling Center for information on how to get involved (336-316-2163).
+Contact Gaither Terrell in the Counseling Center, Sandy Bowles in Campus Life or a Hall Director for information on how to get involved in sexual violence prevention efforts on campus.

 Don’t wait for an assault to happen to you or to someone you care about before you learn how to respond.
 Educate yourself, check out some of the links on the website, read the student handbook, attend the sexual assault prevention programs offered every year on campus or meet with a member of the Campus Life staff.
 We are here to help.